-SFPAL builds community by organizing youth sports and healthy activities that develop personal character and foster positive relationships among police officers, youth and dedicated volunteers.
+SFPAL builds community by organizing youth sports and healthy activities that develop personal character and foster positive relationships among police officers, youth, and dedicated volunteers.

 Fifty-five years ago, two policemen decided they wanted to do something about “the growing juvenile delinquency problem” in San Francisco.
 They courageously took out personal loans and started what has grown into the San Francisco Police Activities League.

-From this meager beginning and a handful of kids, SFPAL has grown to serve thousands of San Francisco youth – reaching every San Francisco neighborhood and block over past half-century.
+From this meager beginning and a handful of kids, SFPAL has grown to serve thousands of San Francisco youth – reaching every San Francisco neighborhood and block over the past half-century.
 Since 1959, thousands of SFPAL youth have grown into leaders within the City of San Francisco, the San Francisco Police Department, and the business and nonprofit community.
-Today almost 1,200 kids participate in PAL healthy activities with the help of 100 civilian and police volunteers every year.
+Today, almost 1,200 kids participate in PAL healthy activities with the help of over 100 civilian and police volunteers every year.

 SFPAL is an independent 501(c)3 nonprofit organization and receives no funding from the City and County of San Francisco.